vfarcic/vfarcic.github.io/jx/what.md

 <!-- .slide: data-background="../img/background/manual.jpg" -->
 # Can You Setup A Dozen Of Other Tools?
+Skaffold, ChartMuseum, KSync, ...?

 ---